 This anime game has been included for its beautiful hand drawn art style and RPG twist on cooking games.
 You’ll need to hunt and catch your ingredients before taking them back to the kitchen – the better the cookware you can loot, the better the dish you’ll end up with This intriguing cooking game combines 2D brawler combat against monsters in different locations and a match 3-inspired cooking puzzler to win contests for the best meal.

-Battle Chef Brigade is available as a local multiplayer or single-player campaign, with a variety of challenges and modes on offer that keep this tasty morsel of a game feeling fresh.
+Battle Chef Brigade features a single-player campaign and a local multiplayer, with a variety of challenges and modes on offer that keep this tasty morsel of a game feeling fresh.

 Far from a conventional cooking game, Dungeon Munchies is a 2D platform game where your best bet at survival is to craft and perfect recipes to get as much nutrition out of the ingredients as possible.

 For mushroom stew fanatics, we imagine Minecraft easily makes the list of best cooking games, but the rest of us might be left hungry for a little more variety when it comes to Minecraft food preparation.
 Fortunately for the culinarily inclined, with a few Minecraft mods and these wonderful Minecraft kitchen ideas you can acquire a fully functioning kitchen in which you can whip up anything from asparagus quiche to Yorkshire pudding.

 There are several mods that add more depth to cooking in Minecraft, but we recommend these two.
 Pam’s Harvestcraft adds over 275 foods and recipes to the game, and the trees and crops from which you’ll harvest your ingredients.
 Cooking for Blockheads will help make sense of the chaos by providing you with a cookbook that shows you everything you can make with the ingredients you have on-hand.
 It also adds all the blocks you’ll need to make a fully functioning kitchen – an oven, a sink, a fridge etc – you know what goes in a kitchen.